Biodynamics. Part 1 of 3: Koyaanisqatsi

-Recently, I was asked to republish my articles on Biodynamics (or BD, for short), parts of which were published by Pol Roger.
+Recently, I was asked to republish my articles introducing Biodynamics (or BD, for short).
+Pol Roger published parts of these.
 Biodynamics is an agricultural philosophy that offers a radically different approach to agriculture.
 With wine, this means the farming of grapes.

-I first encountered BD a decade or more ago.
+I first encountered BD over a decade ago.
 Then it was regarded as an entirely daft doctrine practised by a few winegrowers that had lost touch with reality.
 Naturally, I became fascinated!

-I found, by accident, that Biodynamics was often a connecting thread between many of the wines that I enjoyed.
-Indeed, it took no little persuasion of a sceptical WSET examining board to allow me to write a dissertation on marketing Biodynamic wines in the UK.
-At this time, even organic practices were regarded with deep suspicion.
+By accident, I found that Biodynamics was often a connecting thread between many of the wines that I enjoyed.
+Indeed, it took no little persuasion of a sceptical WSET examining board to allow me to write a dissertation on how to market Biodynamic wines in the UK.

-How times change.
-In the intervening years, Biodynamics has become more widely adopted, and Biodynamic wines are readily available, though they usually occupy the premium niche in each price category.
+That piece turned out to be an accurate prediction.
+Biodynamics has become more widely adopted in the intervening years, and Biodynamic wines are now readily available, though they usually occupy the premium niche in each price category.
 I once kept a directory of Biodynamic practitioners.
 In the beginning, there was only a handful.
 After ten years, I stopped because they had become too numerous for me to keep up.

 Part 2 is an overview of what Biodynamics seeks to achieve;

-Part 3 covers Biodynamic winegrowing practices in more detail.
+Part 3 explains Biodynamic winegrowing practices in more detail.

-It’s necessary to explain the context.
-Let’s round-up (pardon the pun, Monsanto) some of the other ways of growing grapes.
+First then, the context.
+Let’s round-up (pardon the Monsanto pun) some of the ways of grapes are grown.

 I call this Agro-to-go.
-Since the 1950’s, vineyards have employed ever increasing amounts of industrial agrochemicals.
+Since the 1950s, vineyards have employed ever-increasing amounts of industrial agrochemicals.
 There is an extensive chemical armoury designed to maximise yields, produce disease-free fruit and minimise costly labour.
-All that increases profits.
+That increases profits.
 Advocates even claim it feeds the world.
 Sounds appealing?
-Chemical used on a global scale seeks to:
+Chemical use on a global scale seeks to:

 - Eradicate pests and diseases.
 There are systemic fungicides, insecticides, herbicides, soil fumigants, rodenticides and synthetic insect growth regulators.
 You name it; there’s a deadly potion made for it;